Astrology and the classical elements: Triplicities by season

-Using the seasonal qualities accounts for the differences in expression between signs of the same element.
+The seasonal qualities account for the differences in expression between signs of the same element.
 All the fire signs are by their nature hot and dry.
 However, the addition of the elemental qualities of the seasons results in differences between the fire signs.
 Aries being a Spring sign is wet (hot & dry, hot & wet), Leo being the midsummer sign gets a double dose of hot and dry and is the pure fire sign, and Sagittarius being an Autumnal sign is colder (hot & dry, cold & dry).

 In the Southern Hemisphere the seasonal cycle is reversed.

 This yields secondary and tertiary elements for each sign.

 These associations are not given any great importance in modern astrology, although they are prominent in modern Western ceremonial magic, reconstructionist neopagan systems such as neodruidism and Wicca.

 Vedic astrology

 Sidereal (Vedic) astrology shares the same system as Western astrology of linking zodiac signs to elements.